 Exams and assessment

-To progress from Level 1 training, (now ST3, but as of summer 2023, ST5), you'll need to have passed the MRCPCH (membership exam).
+To progress from Core Training at the end of ST4, you'll need to have passed the MRCPCH (membership exam).
 There are four parts:

 - Foundation of Practice (FOP) - theory exam